bbugyi200/funky/README.md

   no action command is provided, the default action is to display all of the local funks currently in scope.
 These commands are mutually exclusive.

-  -a ALIAS       Add a new funk.
+  -a FUNK        Add a new funk.
-  -r [ALIAS]     Remove an existing funk.
-Or (if ALIAS is not given) remove
+  -r [FUNK]      Remove an existing funk.
+Or (if FUNK is not given) remove all
-                 all funks defined in this directory.
+                 funks defined in this directory.
-  -e ALIAS       Edit an existing funk.
+  -e FUNK        Edit an existing funk.
   -R OLD NEW     Rename an existing funk.
 OLD funk is renamed to NEW.
-  ALIAS          When no action command is specified, the default action is to
+  FUNK           When no action command is specified, the default action is to
                  display existing funks.
-An funk name (ALIAS) can optionally be provided as an argument to display only ALIAS.
-If ALIAS ends in two periods ('..'), it is treated as a prefix instead of an exact match: all funks that start with ALIAS (not including the trailing '..') will be displayed.
+An funk name (FUNK) can optionally be provided as an argument to display only FUNK.
+If FUNK ends in two periods ('..'), it is treated as a prefix instead of an exact match: all funks that start with FUNK (not including the trailing '..') will be displayed.
 ```

 #### <a name="lvg">Local vs Global</a>